Syyren/Addressing_SOLID_Principles/README.md

 **The Problem**

-By containing these methods within the Cat class we will run into coupling issues if either of these methods ever need to change or if new methods get implemented that interact poorly or even break with the established ones.
+By containing these methods within the Cat class, we will run into coupling issues if either of these methods ever need to change or if new methods get implemented that interact poorly or even break with the established ones.

 ### Solution

 **Adjustments**

-In the `solution/SRP` package the God class has been broken down into three seperate classes.
+In the `solution/SRP` package the God class has been broken down into three separate classes.

 The `Cat` class now contains only attributes and it functions as a data structure.
 The `CatSizer` class contains the `calculateSize()` method.